Liverpool - Chelsea stream: How to watch, start time, prediction, odds

 Team news

-Jordan Henderson and Joel Matip remain out for Liverpool, while James Milner is a minor doubt but should be available for the Reds.
+Jordan Henderson and Joel Matip remain out for Liverpool, while James Milner was a minor doubt but makes the bench for the Reds.

-Billy Gilmour is out and N’Golo Kante a doubt for Chelsea.
-Christian Pulisic should be fit after a minor scare at the weekend.
+Billy Gilmour and N’Golo Kante are out for Chelsea.
+Christian Pulisic is again on the bench after a minor injury scare over the weekned.

 What they’re saying